 To create an inference graph, certain arcs and certain reverse arcs in the propositional graph are augmented with channels through which information can flow.
 Channels come in two forms.
 The first type, i-channels, are added to the reverse antecedent arcs.
 These are called i-channels since they carry messages reporting that "I am true" or "I am negated" from the antecedent node to the rule node.
-Chan-
+Channels are also added to the consequent arcs, called u-channels,3 since they carry messages to the consequents which report that "you are true" or "you are negated."
+Rules are connected by shared subexpressions, as wft1 and wft2 are connected by the node d.